 Kakadu’s diverse landforms are home to a huge range of animals, from large mammals to sharks and aquatic reptiles.

-Our rangers do a lot of work to protect these rare and fascinating species, many of which aren’t found in any other area.
+Our rangers do a lot of work to protect our rare and fascinating species, many of which aren’t found in any other area.

 Tips for watching wildlife

-Follow these handy hints to increase your chance of encountering some of Kakadu’s abundant wildlife.
+Follow these handy hints to increase your chances of seeing Kakadu’s abundant wildlife (while keeping yourself safe):

 - Early morning and sunset are good times to see wildlife.

-- Use a torch at night to look for nocturnal animals.
+- Use a torch to look for nocturnal animals at night.
 Be careful not to shine strong spotlights onto sleeping birds.

 - Look for clues showing where animals have been, especially tracks, droppings and scratchings.